Acceptable67/LibN64-CPP-LibDragon-Wrapper/README.md

-# LibN64-C-LibDragon-Wrapper
+# LibN64 C++ LibDragon Wrapper
-A C++ wrapper I've been building for LibDragon
+A C++ wrapper for libdragon development that allows an easy to use interface to create libdragon C++ ROMs.